 The Derbyshire local offer is an information, support and advice service for children and young people aged 0 to 25 with special educational needs or disabilities (SEND).
 It also includes information for parents and carers as well as practitioners and professionals.
 The SEND Local Offer is a resource which is designed to support children and young people with special educational needs and/or disabilities and their families.
 It describes the services and provision that are available both to those families in Derbyshire that have an Education, Health and Care Plan and those who do not have a plan, but still experience some form of special educational need.
 The SEND Local Offer includes information about public services across education, health and social care, as well as those provided by the private, voluntary and community sectors.
-It must include information about educational needs and/or disabilities.
+It must include information about education, health and care provision.
+It should also tell you about training, employment and independent living for young people with special educational needs and/or disabilities.
 More information can be found on: www.derbyshiresendlocaloffer.org/